Buckland Cultural Council

 – Are culturally diverse, historically inclusive, and bring focus to underrepresented groups

 Applications must be submitted electronically by the application deadline to be considered.
 The Buckland Cultural Council will meet soon thereafter to review applications and respond in a timely manner.
 Accepted applicants are asked to submit press for activities/events to the council in advance so that we can promote your programs through our Buckland Cultural Council Facebook page.
 We also require that you credit the Buckland Cultural Council in your written materials and at produced events.
-The average grant value in FY20 was $200.
+The average grant value in FY2024 was $172.

 How Grant Recipients Are Paid